brotkrueml/schema/Documentation/Developer/API/Index.rst

 ->setId(string $id)
 -------------------

-The method set the unique id of the model.
-With the id you can cross-reference between models without repeating the whole properties.
-This is also true between web pages and even between web sites.
+The method sets the unique ID of the model.
+With the ID, you can cross-reference types on the same page or between different pages (and even between different web sites) without repeating all the properties.

 It's common to use an
-``IRI <https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier>``__ like in the above example.
-Please keep in mind that the id should be consistent between changes of the properties, e.g. if a person marries and the name is changed.
-He's still the same person, so the IRI should be the same.
+``IRI <https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier>``__ as ID like in the above example.
+Please keep in mind that the ID should be consistent between changes of the properties, e.g. if a person marries and the name is changed.
+The person is still the same, so the IRI should be.

 The IRI is no URL, so it is acceptable to give a "404 Not Found" back if you call it in a browser.